PetervanLunteren/smartdownsample/README.md

 **Fast and smart(_-ish_) image downsampling for large camera trap animal crop datasets**

-`smartdownsample` helps select representative subsets of camera trap images, particularly centered animal crops.
-In many machine learning workflows, majority classes may contain hundreds of thousands of images.
-These often need to be downsampled for processing efficiency or dataset balance, but without losing valuable variation.
+`smartdownsample` helps select representative subsets of camera trap images.
+In many machine learning workflows, majority classes can contain hundreds of thousands of images.
+These often need to be downsampled for processing efficiency or dataset balance, but without losing too much valuable variation.

-An ideal solution would retain only truly distinct images and exclude near-duplicates, but that is computationally expensive for large datasets.
-This package provides a practical compromise: fast downsampling that preserves diversity with minimal computations, reducing processing time from hours or days to just minutes.
+An ideal solution would keep only truly distinct images and exclude near-duplicates, but that is very computationally expensive for large datasets.
+This package provides a practical compromise: fast downsampling that preserves diversity with minimal computations, reducing processing time from hours to minutes.

-If you need mathematically optimal results, this tool is not the right fit.
-If you want a reasonably intelligent selection that is more effective than random sampling, `smartdownsample` is designed for you.
+If you need mathematically perfect results, this isn’t the tool.
+But if you want a smart, lightweight alternative that does a lot better than simple random sampling... `smartdownsample`.

 ## Installation